In Straightness Training (ST), we use the metaphor 'ST Pyramid' to explain that ST is not a linear process or a highway to success.

 Instead, it's more a cyclical process.

 Just as life, ST, and its cycles can never be truly described as any part of a straight line.

 It's more a series of 'expeditions' where you'll be going up and down.

 It will be a journey, in which we will widen, broaden, and deepen our knowledge and skills in a cyclical way.

 Now let me give you an example of how the ST Pyramid might work in practice.

 And to be clear: this is just an example!

 - Or you'll be doing other kinds of expeditions.

 So this example is just to give you an idea of how the Pyramid concept might work in your laboratory.

-So let's dive into this example:
+So let's dive into an example of expeditions: